 The attack on Fikret Huseynli (Huseinli) was likely related to his work, Azadlyg Editor-in-Chief Ganimat Zahidov told reporters at a press conference on Monday.
 Huseynli recently received several anonymous telephone threats after writing articles in the Baku newspaper detailing alleged bribe-taking among senior government officials and criminal activities involving wealthy business people, Radio Free Europe/Radio Liberty (RFE/RL) reported.

-The assailants approached Huseinli from behind at 9:20 p.m.
+The assailants approached Huseynli from behind at 9:20 p.m.
 Sunday after the reporter had conducted unspecified interviews in the Patamdar suburb of Baku, according to press reports.
-One of the men struck Huseinli several times in the head and put the journalist into a car, those reports said.
+One of the men struck Huseynli several times in the head and put the journalist into a car, those reports said.
 The assailants drove to a dark bus terminal in Baku, where they tied him up and broke some of his fingers.
-One assailant drew a knife and cut a deep wound on the journalist’s jaw, according to press reports.
+One assailant drew a knife and cut a deep wound on the journalist's jaw, according to press reports.

 Ekhsan Zahidov, a spokesman for the Interior Ministry, said today that the attack did not seem political or work related, according to local press reports.